parkerchace/MusicTheory/FILE_INDEX.md

 # 📑 Complete File Index - Music Theory VST3 Project

+> Note: VST3 plugin and MIDI server components are optional.
+The core browser app runs standalone.

 ## 🎯 START HERE Files

 | File | Purpose | When to Use |